Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Policies

 \subsection{Most Servers First Quickswap (MSFQ)}

-To reduce the load-amplifying effect found in MSF, we introduce the Most Server First Quickswap (MSFQ) policy in the one-or-all setting.
+To reduce the load-amplifying effect found in MSF, we introduce the Most Server First Quickswap (MSFQ) policies in the one-or-all setting.
 The goal of MSFQ is to shorten the duration of phase 2 of the MSF policy so that fewer class-$k$ jobs are allowed to build up during this phase.
 Specifically, an MSFQ policy is associated with a threshold, $\ell$, that is used to shorten the periods where class-$1$ jobs are in service.
 When the number of class-1 jobs drops below $\ell$, the system stops allowing class-1 arrivals to enter service.

-We define the MSFQ policy formally via the following phases with a threshold $\ell \in [0, n-1]$: \begin{itemize} \item Phase 1: Serve class-$k$ jobs exclusively until none remain ($n_k=0$). \item Phase 2: Serve class-1 jobs until there are less than $k$ class-1 jobs in the system ($n_1<k$). \item Phase 3: Serve class-1 jobs until there are at most $\ell$ class-1 jobs in service ($n_1\le \ell$). \item Phase 4: Complete the class-1 jobs that are already in service ($n_1=0$ at the end of the phase).
+We define the MSFQ policy formally via the following phases with a threshold $\ell \in [0, k-1]$: \begin{itemize} \item Phase 1: Serve class-$k$ jobs exclusively until none remain ($n_k=0$). \item Phase 2: Serve class-1 jobs until there are less than $k$ class-1 jobs in the system ($n_1<k$). \item Phase 3: Serve class-1 jobs until there are at most $\ell$ class-1 jobs in service ($n_1\le \ell$). \item Phase 4: Complete the class-1 jobs that are already in service ($n_1=0$ at the end of the phase).
 New class-1 arrivals are not allowed to enter service during this phase. \end{itemize} At the end of phase 4, the server returns to phase 1.
+Note that phase 2 and phase 3 are similar, but it will be convenient to treat them separately in our analysis.

 By analyzing response time of the MSFQ system in \Cref{sec:rt}, we find that the mean response time is dependent on the number of jobs in the system at the beginning of the phase, and the \emph{phase duration} --- the amount of time from when the system enters phase $i$ until phase $i$ completes.
-We let random variable $N_i^S$ denote the number of small (class-1) jobs and $N_i^L$ denote the number of large (class-$k$) jobs at the beginning of phase $i$.
+We let random variable $N_i^L$ denote the number of light (class-1) jobs and $N_i^H$ denote the number of heavy (class-$k$) jobs at the beginning of phase $i$.
 We also let the random variable $\phase_i$ denote the duration of the $i$th phase.